-"Think of a budget as a financial GPS," says Cate Williams, national spokeswoman for Money Management International, a nonprofit credit counseling agency with offices in 24 states.
+Financial experts advise you think of a budget as your financial GPS.
 Drawing up a soup-to-nuts budget helps safeguard cash, without quenching the holiday spirit: "It makes us a cheerful giver because we're not spending money that should go to another expense," Williams says.

-According to an October 2012 survey by the National Retail Federation, respondents said they expected to spend $749.51 for holiday items (including gifts, decor, greeting cards, etc.) this year, which is a bit higher from 2011 ($740.57).
+According to an October 2015 survey by the National Retail Federation, respondents said they expected to spend $807 for holiday items (including gifts, decor, greeting cards, etc.) this year.

 Holiday budgeting takes time, buy-in from the entire family and discipline.
 Here's a nine-step plan to make, and keep, a holiday budget.

 1. Decide how much you can spend.
 Holiday money must come from your current disposable income.
-If you plan to spend money you don't have, prepare for a credit card bill that could take years to pay off.
-The National Retail Federation predicts consumers will spend an average of $688.87 on holiday-related expenses this year.
-If that amount is on a credit card with an 18 percent annual percentage rate (APR), and you pay the minimum payment of 4 percent due each month, it will take you three years to pay off the charges, and you'll pay an extra $203 in interest.
-(See our CreditCards.com payoff calculator to see how long it will take to pay off your credit card balance.)
+If you plan to spend money you don't have, prepare for a credit card bill that could take months -- or even years -- to repay.
+If you spend that $807 on a credit card with an 18 percent annual percentage rate (APR), and you pay the typical minimum payment, it will take you 45 months, and you'll pay an extra $305 in interest, according to our credit card payoff calculator.)

 3. Make a complete gift list with the entire family present.
 The list should include everyone -- relatives and friends, piano teachers and mail carriers -- who must be acknowledged during the holiday season.
 And don't forget the office gift exchange.

-If disposable income is tight, Jones suggests designating half the list "card-only people" and specifying "make or bake" gifts -- cookies, pumpkin bread, handmade ornaments -- for 40 percent of the remaining recipients.
-Such "from the heart" gifts are welcome, especially if children make them, he says.
+If disposable income is tight, designate half the list as "card-only people" and specifying "make or bake" gifts -- cookies, pumpkin bread, handmade ornaments -- for 40 percent of the remaining recipients.
+Such from-the-heart gifts are welcome, especially if children make them.

 5. Set expectations with family members, especially children.
-If gifts will be minimal, Williams advises telling children now, to bring their expectations in line and absolve parents of gift-giving guilt.
+If gifts will be minimal, advises telling children now, to bring their expectations in line and absolve parents of gift-giving guilt.
 Now is also the time to discuss reasonable and economically feasible gift-giving tactics with family and friends, such as grab bags, name exchanges or skipping gifts altogether.
-"Open up the dialogue," she says.

-6. Start shopping now.
+6. Start shopping early.
 Late November and December bring sales, but they also bring crowds and pressure to get shopping (and wrapping and mailing) done.

 To stay within her $1,000 holiday budget, Thomas-Rodgers signs up for e-mail alerts from retailers to get a heads-up on big sales.
 She saves money and time and reduces stress by not wrapping gifts.
 And seven years ago, when her daughter was born on Dec.
 12, she stopped giving gifts to family members.
 "I told them, I'm a parent now and my daughter is my priority,'" Thomas-Rodgers recalls.
 "They understood."